-Baieido Bikou Kobunboku Incense Sticks
+Baieido Bikou Kobunboku Japanese Incense Sticks – Classic Sandalwood Blend

 - Key fragrance notes: Sandalwood, soft spices